Admentus64/Enhancement-Codes/Enhancement Codes/ReadMe.txt

 ------------------------------

 - Enable the option: "Active Cheats" in the General Config menu.
+- Only enable cheats for one game at a time.
+- Ocarina of Time and Majora's Mask are two different games (Collector's Edition disc).
-- Ocarina of Time has three versions of each region: Virtual Console, Collector's Edition Disc and Master Quest Disc.
+- Ocarina of Time and Master Quest are two different games (Master Quest disc).
-- Majora's Mask has two versions of each region: Virtual Console and Collector's Edition.
-- Only two regions are supported: PAL and NTSC-U. NTSC-U has the main priority and focus.
+- Keep the GameCube language set at English if using the PAL disc (PZLP01, D43P01).
+Instead use an AR Code to force or select the language you prefer.
+This allows AR Codes to working on multiple languages.
+- Univeral codes may be used regardless of your used game.
 - Cheats are placed into My Documents/Dolphin Emulators/GameSettings/GameID.ini, where GameID is the GameID of the game (such as PZLE01, D43E01).
-- Set CPU Clock Override for Ocarina of Time to 250%, Master Quest to 250% and Majora's Mask to 295% (respective Game ini files automatically adjust set the CPU Clock Override.
+- Set CPU Clock Override for Ocarina of Time and Master Quest to 250% and Majora's Mask to 295% (settings below automatically set the CPU Clock Override to 295%) when using the GameCube discs
+- Set CPU Clock Override for Ocarina of Time and Master Quest to 175% and Majora's Mask to 200% when using the Virtual Console versions

 ------------------------------------